nohorse/botmakers.org/Code of Conduct.md

 - [Django Code of Conduct](https://www.djangoproject.com/conduct/)
 - [LGBTQ in Technology Code of Conduct ](http://lgbtq.technology/coc.html)

-If you have any comments or questions, feel free to open an issue or pull request on this repo, contact the [Botmakers.org](https://botmakers.org/) admins on Slack, or reach out directly to [@fourtonfish](https://twitter.com/fourtonfish) on Twitter or [via email](mailto:stefan@fourtonfish.com).
+If you have any comments or questions, feel free to open an issue or pull request on this repo, join the conversation in the [#code-of-conduct](https://botmakers.slack.com/messages/code-of-conduct/) channel, contact the [Botmakers.org](https://botmakers.org/) admins on Slack, or reach out directly to [@fourtonfish](https://twitter.com/fourtonfish) on Twitter or [via email](mailto:stefan@fourtonfish.com).